m-bock/purescript-classless-encode-json/README.md

 # purescript-classless-encode-json

-This library applies the "classless" concept to the encoding strategy implemented in [argonaout-generic](https://github.com/purescript-contrib/purescript-argonaut-generic).
-Most of the encoding code is taken from there.
+This library applies the "classless" concept to Argonaout-style JSON encoding.

+The encoding strategy for generic types is taken from [argonaut-codecs](https://github.com/purescript-contrib/purescript-argonaut-codecs)

 Currently the [classless-arbitrary](https://github.com/thought2/purescript-classless-arbitrary) package is best documented and is recommended for getting started with the classless API concept.
 It will be helpful for understand this package, too.